captainGeech42/zanderwork.com/content/blog/htb-doctor.md

 ![Single post view screenshot](/img/htb/doctor/website-singlepost.png)

 I noticed that the ID for the post I created was `2`, so I tested for any IDOR (InDirect Object Reference) vulnerabilities.
-IDOR vulnerabilities enables an attacker to access data that doesn't implement proper access controls by guessing/identifying an ID/key associated with it and directly accessing it.
+IDOR vulnerabilities enable an attacker to access data that doesn't implement proper access controls by guessing/identifying an ID/key associated with some data and directly accessing it.
 For more information on IDOR, please see PortSwigger's [Web Security Academy IDOR section](https://portswigger.net/web-security/access-control/idor).
 I found a post with an ID of `1`, but it didn't seem to be very relevant to pwning this app:

 ![Admin post screenshot](/img/htb/doctor/website-adminpost.png)